 - Access Keys

-The current authority on NEAR accounts is here: https://nomicon.io/Primitives/Account.html
+The authoritative technical reference on NEAR accounts is here: https://nomicon.io/DataStructures/Account.html

 If you're familiar with development on Ethereum, it's worth making a quick note about how accounts are different.
 The image below summarizes some key differences.

 Each NEAR account can only hold 1 smart contract.
 For applications where users should be able to organize multiple contracts you can create "sub-accounts" whose "master account" is the user account.
 The format of a sub account would include a dot in the name like